alnitak/shader_buffers/README.md

 it provides also:
 `out vec4 fragColor;`

-If are experimenting with ShaderToy shaders, start your code copied from it and at the bottom of the file include `main_shadertoy.frag`:
+If you are experimenting with ShaderToy shaders, start your code copied from it and at the bottom of the file include `main_shadertoy.frag`:
 `#include <common/main_shadertoy.frag>`